Go Ad-Free

 No one should ever stop any medication without careful consultation and monitoring by a physician.
 This is especially true of some blood pressure drugs that could cause rebound hypertension if discontinued suddenly.

-The newest study suggests that those between 70 and 95 were less likely to develop dementia when their systolic blood pressure was above the old cutoff of 130.
+The study we cited suggests that those between 70 and 95 were less likely to develop dementia when their systolic blood pressure was above the old cutoff of 130.
 Doctors need to take fall risk into account when prescribing for older patients.

 People who are interested in a variety of strategies for managing hypertension may wish to consult our eGuide to Blood Pressure Solutions.
 This online resource is available under the Health eGuides tab.